elp2/advent_of_code/2025/README.md

 ## Summary
 Just 12 days this time, better than 0!

+## Day 6
+Handel's Messiah and then back home for AoC.
+Part 2 threw me because I was expecting it to be right aligned, rather than based on the actual padding of the input.
+Looking at this again, it might have been much easier to just go up from the "+-" and then do the right thing to capture all the nums, and rest on the space?

 ## Day 5
 Not pretty but it works!
 The most straightforward so far?